OutSystems/docs-support/src/enterprise/troubleshooting/troubleshoot-mobile-apps-generation.md

 The error message contains this information:

+* MABS version.
+The MABS version used to build the mobile application.
 * Plugin name.
 The name of the plugin in Forge.
 * Version.
 The version information refers to the Forge version.

 #### MABS 7 and below
 ```
-In Android on [date] at [time] - Generation failed due to a plugin version incompatibility with your current version of MABS.
+In Android on [date] at [time] - Generation failed due to a plugin version incompatibility with your current version of MABS ([MABS Version]).
 Review the following and try rebuilding your app:

 [plugin name] version [version detected] must be [version required] or higher.
 (...)